About

 Because immigration is civil—not criminal—court, however, the government does not provide legal counsel to those who cannot afford to hire their own.
 It typically costs between $10,000-$12,000 to hire a legal representative for a deportation defense case.
 As a result, most people facing removal are forced to represent themselves, and are ultimately less likely to prevail against deportation.
 Pueblo Unido organized in April 2017 in response to this injustice to keep families and our communities together.

-Grid of Videos About Pueblo Unido
+Learn More About Pueblo Unido